5.3.2 Offsetting Debts between Payees & Payers

 If 2 debts are offset, the person with the larger debt is required to pay the net amount to the Registrar.
 Debts can be offset by deducting the whole amount, or part of the amount, of the smaller debt from the larger debt.
 In general, the Registrar will deduct the whole amount of the smaller debt from the larger debt.

 However, the circumstances of an individual case may result in the Registrar determining that it is preferable to deduct only part of the amount.
 The decision will take into account the ongoing needs of the parent with care of the children, and the past and present obligations of both parents to pay child support when due.
 If one of the debts arises from either a parentage overpayment order or other section 143 orders, the Registrar will consider the terms of the order and in particular any repayment schedule specified in the order.

 The Registrar may pursue collection from the person with the larger debt by other means even when a debt offset is in place in relation to that person's current entitlement to child support, for example, by intercepting a tax refund.

 What kinds of debts can be offset

-In the case of amounts due under a child support assessment, child maintenance order, court registered agreement, or a collection agency liability, the Registrar can only offset these if they relate to a child of whom both parties are the parents (CSRC Act section 71AA(1)(c)).
+In the case of amounts due under a child support assessment, child maintenance order, court registered agreement, collection agency liability, or a carer liability, the Registrar can only offset these if they relate to a child of whom both parties are the parents (CSRC Act section 71AA(1)(c)).